RoadrunnerWMC/RoadrunnerWMC_Levels/2021_09_NSMBW_Level_Contest/code/README.md

 ## Building

+First, prepare the loader.bin and Riivolution XML files by running

+    python3 prepare_loader.py

+This will create a `dist_loader` directory containing those two files.
+You only need to run this once, unless you modify the loader itself.

+To build the actual code, run

     python3 build_code.py

-Output is placed in the `output` directory.
+Output is placed in the `dist` directory.

 ## New sprites